kjaquier/rails-interval-tree/README.md

 ## Intervals trees ?
 Intervals trees are only another representation for n-ary trees.
-An interval tree use two indexes for each node, the left index, and right one.
+An interval tree uses two indexes for each node: the left one and the right one.
 These two indexes represent an interval that will change in order to accept children.

 ### Examples

 ![Schema for interval representation example.](./doc/schema-explaination.jpg)

-The advantages of interval trees, are that you don't have any recursive calls during selection of the tree, all the structure is flat !
+The advantage of interval trees is that you don't have any recursive calls when querying the tree, because the whole structure is flat!

-The downside is that inserting and removing data is very expensive, as you need in worst case to update all the indexes of the tree.
+The downside is that inserting and removing data is very expensive, as you may need to update all the indexes of the tree in the worst case.

-Here some example of using the tree, in plain SQL :
+Here are some examples of using the tree in plain SQL:

 __Count number of children of the example tree__
 ```sql